Home Copycat Recipes Godiva Chocolate Cheesecake

 • Optional Vanilla Whipped Cream Topping

-• In a springform pie pan, combine cookie crumbs, melted butter, and 2 tablespoons of granulated sugar.
-Firmly press the crust mixture onto the bottom of the pan.
-Chill in the fridge.
+• In a medium bowl, combine the cookie crumbs, melted butter, and 2 tablespoons of granulated sugar.
+Firmly press the crust into the bottom of the springform pan, then chill in the fridge.

-• Stir together salt and hot coffee mixture.
+• Stir together the salt and hot coffee.
 Set aside.

-• Chop half of the dark chocolate bars into small chunks.
+• Chop 12-13 ounces of the dark chocolate bars into small chunks.
 Set aside the rest.

 • Place the chocolate chunks into a large, microwave-safe bowl.
 Microwave at 50 to 60% power for 1 minute and stir.
 Heat in 30-second increments and stir until chocolate is smooth and melted.
 Cool for 5 minutes.